For licensed healthcare professionals only. Not a diagnostic tool. See full disclaimer.

 | < 135 | Hyponatremia |

-| 135 β 145 | Normal |
+| 135 – 145 | Normal |

 | > 145 | Hypernatremia |

-β Medical Disclaimer
+Disclaimer

-This tool is for educational and informational purposes only.
-It is not intended to replace professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare professional for clinical decisions.
+For educational and informational purposes only.
+Not intended to replace professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare professional.